pricefx/pfxprobe/README.md

 commonly known malpractices recommended improvements.
 It is based loosely on [CodeClimate](https://github.com/codeclimate/codeclimate).

 This tool will search for issues in the provided directories and generate a *codeclimate.json* report which can then be used in other tools, such as Gitlab CI for tracking Resolved / Newly Introduced issues between commits.

+There are two types of analysis available:
+1. **Probe** - Uses custom regex based rules created to handle PriceFX specific rules
+2. **Narc** - Uses generic Groovy static code analysis engine [CodeNarc](https://codenarc.org/).
+Default ruleset is based on the Accelerators team and can be modified with job configuration if necessary

 ## Distribution and Usage

 This project is distributed as: